AI for Manufacturing Companies

 Demand forecasting for production planning

-Forecasting models trained on your order history, customer demand signals, seasonal patterns, and promotional calendars to produce production-ready demand forecasts at the SKU and horizon level your planning team needs.
-More accurate than spreadsheet averages, and updated automatically as new order data comes in.
-Gives your production planners a demand picture they can trust when building the production schedule.
+Forecasting models trained on your order history, demand signals, seasonal patterns, and promotional calendars to produce production-ready demand forecasts at the SKU and horizon level your planning team needs.
+More accurate than spreadsheet averages and updated automatically as new order data comes in, giving planners a demand picture they can trust when building the schedule.

-Models that analyse the relationship between your process parameters and yield or quality outcomes.
-Trained on your historical MES or SCADA data: machine settings, material inputs, environmental conditions, and resulting yield.
-Identifies which parameter combinations maximise yield for each product-material combination.
-Output is recommended process parameters and the expected yield impact of each setting change.
-Runs on a schedule and updates recommendations as new production data comes in.
+Models that analyze the relationship between your process parameters and yield or quality outcomes, trained on your historical machine settings, material inputs, environmental conditions, and resulting yield extracted from your MES and SCADA systems.
+Output is the recommended process parameters and the expected yield impact of each setting change for every product-material combination, refreshed as new production data comes in.

 Energy consumption forecasting

-Forecasting models that predict energy demand by production line, shift, and production mix.
-Trained on your historical energy consumption data alongside production schedules and equipment states.
-Gives your operations team a forward-looking energy demand picture for procurement and load management.
-Identifies which production configurations drive peak energy costs and models alternatives.
-Directly applicable to energy cost reduction and demand response programmes.
+Forecasting models that predict energy demand by production line, shift, and production mix, trained on your historical consumption data alongside production schedules and equipment states.
+They give operations a forward-looking demand picture for procurement and load management, and identify which production configurations drive peak energy costs, directly applicable to cost reduction and demand response programs.

 Supply chain risk prediction

-Models that score supplier and material risk based on historical delivery performance, financial signals, geographic concentration, and lead time volatility.
-Identifies high-risk supplier relationships before they cause a production disruption.
-Incorporates external signals: commodity price movements, geopolitical risk indicators, and weather data for supply chains with geographic concentration.
-Surfaces risk concentration so your procurement team can take action before a disruption, not after.
+Models that score supplier and material risk from historical delivery performance, financial signals, geographic concentration, and lead-time volatility, flagging high-risk relationships before they cause a production disruption.
+External signals like commodity prices, geopolitical indicators, and weather are incorporated where supply chains are geographically concentrated, so procurement can act before a disruption, not after.

 From scope to shipped